anh0616/anh0616/README.md

 ### Hi there 👋

-- Computer Science Student at Vancouver Island University.
+- Computer Science Student at Vancouver Island University

 ### Languages ⌨️